Revised forecast shows 500,000 fewer North Carolinians may be infected by COVID-19 by June 1 if social restrictions remain in place

 As dire as that sounds considering the case count was 2,870 as of Monday morning, that’s the positive outlook from the researchers’ outlook based on modeling conducted over the weekend.

-Researchers cautioned that if the stay-at-home restrictions are lifted April 29 that the infection rate could surge to 750,000.
+Researchers cautioned that if the stay-at-home restrictions are lifted April 29, the infection rate could surge to 750,000.
 The estimates include confirmed and unconfirmed infections.

 Gov. Roy Cooper’s executive order requiring stay-at-home restrictions expires April 29.